Solar cell research: Infrared solar cells

 Researchers at Idaho National Laboratory, along with partners at Lightwave Power Inc. in Cambridge, MA and Patrick Pinhero of the University of Missouri, have devised an inexpensive way to produce plastic sheets containing billions of nanoantennas that collect heat energy generated by the sun and other sources, which garnered two 2007 Nano50 awards.
 The company ceased operations in 2010.
 While methods to convert the energy into usable electricity still need to be developed, the sheets could one day be manufactured as lightweight "skins" that power everything from hybrid cars to computers and mobile phones with higher efficiency than traditional solar cells.
 The nanoantennas target mid-infrared rays, which the Earth continuously radiates as heat after absorbing energy from the sun during the day; also double-sided nanoantenna sheets can harvest energy from different parts of the Sun's spectrum.
 In contrast, traditional solar cells can only use visible light, rendering them idle after dark.

-Since 2012 the group of Roberto Germano at Promete s.r.l. in Naples, Italy, is working on the Oxhydroelectric effect, which generates voltage and electric current in pure liquid water, after creating a physical (not chemical) asymmetry in the liquid water e.g. thanks to a strongly hydrophile polymer, such as Nafion.
+Since 2012 the group of Roberto Germano is working on the Oxhydroelectric effect, which generates voltage and electric current in pure liquid water, after creating a physical (not chemical) asymmetry in the liquid water e.g. thanks to a strongly hydrophile polymer, such as Nafion.

+This research group is based in Naples, Italy, the research started as a side project in Germano's "technology transfer company" Promete s.r.l. and since 2023 it is conducted in Oxhy s.r.l., a startup created with the purpose to further develop this line of research.